Macrometacorp/docs/docs/graphs/getting-started.md

 ---
-title: Getting started with Graphs
+title: Getting Started with Graphs
-sidebar_position: 10
+sidebar_position: 20
 ---

-In this getting started we will create a document collection, a edge collection, and a graph that creates relationships between the collections.
-We will then query that graph.
+This page shows you how to create a document collection, a edge collection, and a graph that creates relationships between the collections.
+You will then query that graph.

 ## Dataset